 The Bolan Pass is located in the Toba Kakar Mountains, which lie south of the Hindu Kush Mountains.
 Bolan Pass is described as a pass through a lofty mountain range that is full of gorges and ravines.

-In 1748, the Afghan king Ahmad Shah Durrani invaded India using the Bolan Pass in addition to the traditional route of the Khyber Pass.
-The Durrani capital of Kandahar was located near a pass that allowed quick access to the Indian lands. bolan pass balochistan
+In 1748, King Ahmad Shah Durrani invaded India using the Bolan Pass in addition to the traditional route of the Khyber Pass.
+The Durrani capital of Kandahar was located near a pass that allowed quick access to the Indian lands.

 Bolan Pass Balochistan History